 Adequate air flow must be provided in wood roof systems to prevent moisture buildup in the wood.
-It is the sole responsibility of the building owner or his agent (builder, architect, engineer, etc.) to insure that ventilation is provided to at least the level required by the appropriate building code.
+It is the sole responsibility of the building owner or his agent (builder, architect, engineer, etc.) to insure that ventilation meets or excedes the building code requirements.

 As with untreated wood, it is important to keep Pyro-Guard material dry by covering the top of the bundle, storing the material under shelter, elevating the bundle from ground contact, and allowing for air circulation around the wood.
 Roof sheathing should be covered as soon as practical after installation.
 If wetted during construction, allow to dry before enclosure or covering with roofing material.

 The hygroscopicity (moisture absorbency per ASTM 3201) and corrosiveness of Pyro-Guard fire-retardant treated wood is far lower than the maximum allowed by industry and governmental standards.
 Even though testing indicates that carbon steel fasteners can be compatible with Pyro-Guard, galvanized fasteners are recommended.